MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/render-live-chat-widget-mobile.md

 ## Render the live chat widget using embedded code

 If the SDK does not meet your requirements, you can embed a live chat widget code in your mobile app.
-Embedding a chat widget code has many more limitations and restrictions&mdash;reduced performance, limited mobile usability, and unavailable features&mdash;compared to the Omnichannel Chat SDK.
+However, embedding a chat widget code has many more limitations and restrictions compared to using the Omnichannel Chat SDK, such as reduced performance, limited mobile usability, and unavailable features.

 > [!NOTE]
 > - Live chat widget features&mdash;escalating to voice and video, and downloading the chat transcript&mdash;aren't supported on the mobile apps.